A Simple & Powerful Cell-Based Assay to Quantify Specific Target Cell Death by Antibody-Dependent Cellular Phagocytosis (ADCP)

 - KILR ADCP Application Note

-With the increasing industry focus on antibody drugs, there is an ever-greater need for functional bioassays that interrogate the therapeutic antibody's mechanisms of action (MOA).
-One common human immunoglobulin isotype used for therapeutic intervention is IgG1 that contains two antigen-binding Fab arms and an Fc region.
-The Fc domain of IgG1 can bind to Fcγ receptors expressed on immune effector cells and mediate target cell death by various mechanisms such as Complement-Dependent Cytotoxicity (CDC), Antibody-Dependent Cell-Mediated Cytotoxicity (ADCC), and Antibody-Dependent Cell-Mediated Phagocytosis (ADCP).
+With the increasing industry focus on antibody drugs, there is an ever-greater need for functional bioassays that interrogate the therapeutic antibody's mechanisms-of-action (MOA).
+Typical formats for antibody therapeutics contains two antigen-binding Fab arms and an Fc region.
+The Fc domain can be comprised of different isotypes (IgG1, IgG2, IgG3 or IgG4) which have varying affinities for binding to Fcγ receptors expressed on immune effector cells.
+Engagement of Fcγ receptors mediates target cell death by various mechanisms such as Complement-Dependent Cytotoxicity (CDC), Antibody-Dependent Cell-Mediated Cytotoxicity (ADCC), and Antibody-Dependent Cell-Mediated Phagocytosis (ADCP).
 Regulatory authorities now commonly require data on the impact of each of these Fc-mediated effector mechanisms for the submitted antibody therapeutic.
-There are several available methods to measure these Fc-mediated effector MOAs, however getting a reproducible true measure of ADCP, in particular, has been quite challenging.
+There are several methods available to measure these Fc-mediated effector MOAs; however, getting a reproducible true measure of ADCP, in particular, has been quite challenging.

 Antibody-Dependent Cell-Mediated Phagocytosis